Kernel Requirements and Configuration¶

 Security vs Performance

 mitigations=off improves performance but reduces security.
-Only use on gaming-only systems, not for systems handling sensitive data.
+Only use on dedicated gaming systems, not for systems handling sensitive data.

 Memory Allocation Parameters (Advanced)¶